 If an employee's goal is to get healthy, it's the perfect time to communicate the physical and mental wellbeing benefits you offer.
 Highlight your HSA, talk about your Telemedicine offerings, and if you provide discounted gym memberships or access to Classpass, shout it from the rooftops.

-2. Save more, Spend less, Get out of Debt.
+2. Save more, Spend less, get out of debt.

 One out of three Americans intends to make a financial resolution for the year ahead.
 Even for high earners, goals like sticking to a budget, saving up an emergency fund, and paying down debt will be the front-runners.
 This is because 49% of employees surveyed by PwC report difficulty in meeting household expenses on time each month.
-They're carrying financial stress to work each day, but 2020 is the year they're ready to make changes.
+They're carrying financial stress to work each day, but this is the year they're ready to make changes.

 For employees that resolve to save more, spend less, or get out of debt, offer resources that help them build a healthy financial foundation.
-Many companies provide financial wellness an employee benefit, with education and tools around budgeting, cashflow management, credit card debt, and student loans.
+Many companies provide financial wellness as an employee benefit, with education and tools around budgeting, cashflow management, credit card debt, and student loans.

 To really amp up your support, offer access to unbiased financial counselors that can help employees one-on-one.
-Programs like LearnLux provide both digital + human guidance to help employees keep their financial resolutions (+ help them hit those long-term goals like retirement readiness, too).
+Programs like LearnLux provide digital + human guidance to help employees keep their financial resolutions (+ help them hit those long-term goals like retirement readiness, too).

-3. Learn a New Skill or Hobby.
+3. Learn a new skill or hobby.